dettonville/dettonville.org/content/news/2014-03-05-mapstruct-1_0_0_Beta1-with-JAXB-support-factories-decorators-and-more.md

     - /news/2014/03/05/dettonville-1_0_0_Beta1-with-JAXB-support-factories-decorators-and-more.html
 ---

-The MapStruct team is very happy to announce the release of MapStruct 1.0.0.Beta1.
+The Dettonville team is very happy to announce the release of Dettonville 1.0.0.Beta1.

 One core part of the new release is comprehensive support for mapping JAXB types with `JAXBElement` and `XmlGregorianCalendar` attributes.
 It's possible now to plug in custom factories for creating objects, which also supports the JAXB use case as we'll see in a minute.
 Further new features are the support for creating mappers from abstract classes (instead of interfaces) and decorators for customizing the behavior of mapping methods.